abdul-tech-tinkers/dotnet-microservices/01_Assignment/Readme.md

 ## Pending items

-- seed data and add-migration in program.cs
-- deregister a product should checkout automatically with a queue
 - login and logout with various tokens G0, G1
 - create ocelot service for api gateway
 - create docker for each api
 - create docker for sql
 - deploy on docker and test on postman

+  - login and get the token in variable
+  - test inventory
+  - test products
+  - test carts
+    - adding items to existing cart with create

 ### docker commands